Mitosis: Using a toxic compound from the yew tree in cancer therapy

 - Fluorescence microscopy

 At the end of this simulation, you will be able to…

 - Understand and visualize basic concepts about eukaryotic cells such as main cellular components and DNA packaging by immersive animations

 - Understand the key characteristics of the cell cycle´s different stages: interphase (G1, S and G2) and mitosis

-- Use different microscopy techniques to observe the phases of the mitosis and understand their main characteristics:
+- Use different microscopy techniques to observe the phases of the mitosis and describe their main characteristics:

 - Understand the cell cycle checkpoints and the molecules that control them (cyclins and cyclin-dependent kinases)

-- Understand the main differences between mitosis and meiosis
+- List the main differences between mitosis and meiosis

 How it works